 Don’t stress about your photos this holiday season!
-We created a Christmas photo checklist so you can catch all of your holiday memories on camera.
-Keep reading to learn Why We don’t take photos on Christmas Day (Gasp!) and check out how we used our the holiday list to create our fun layout (shown above).
+We created a Christmas photo checklist, so you can catch all of your holiday memories on camera.
+Keep reading to learn why we take less photos on Christmas Day (Gasp!) and check out how we used our holiday list to create a fun layout at the bottom of this post.

 WHAT!
 You don’t take pictures on Christmas Day?

 I read a status update by a friend on Facebook one morning, and it took me back a little.
 She just spent hours transferring photos to her computer, and must have been a little frustrated with the experience.
 She said she was making a mid year resolution to “Stop taking so many pictures.”